Rob Roberts (politician)

+Elected as a member of the Conservative Party, Roberts had the whip removed in July 2020, following allegations of sexual misconduct, and served as an independent until 2024.

+Roberts stood for the successor constituency of Clwyd East at the 2024 general election as an independent, but failed to win the seat and lost his deposit.

 Early life and education

 Roberts grew up in Northop Hall, a large village near the town of Mold, Flintshire.
 He attended Ysgol Maes Garmon school in Mold and is a fluent Welsh speaker.
 Prior to being elected to Parliament, Roberts was a financial planner, working in the industry since 2003.

 Parliamentary career

 Roberts defeated the incumbent Labour MP David Hanson at the 2019 general election.
 Since 2 March 2020, Roberts has been a member of the Welsh Affairs Select Committee and the Procedure Committee.

 Sexual misconduct allegations

 On 21 July 2020, BBC Wales published text messages attributed to Roberts and sent to a female junior member of parliamentary staff in April 2020.
 The text messages to the staff member suggested that she "fool around with no strings".
 Roberts told her he "might be gay but I enjoy … fun times".
 The text messages continued after the intern reported struggling with her mental health.
 Roberts apologised for his behaviour.

-Roberts was referred to Parliament's Complaints and Standards Committee in June over allegations of misconduct that resulted in one of the interns being transferred to a different department.
+Roberts was referred to Parliament's Independent Complaints and Grievance Scheme (ICGS) in 2020 over allegations of misconduct that resulted in one of the interns being transferred to a different department.
 In April 2021 the Conservative Party announced that Roberts had been "strongly rebuked", but would not lose the whip.
 Roberts was instructed to undertake safeguarding and social media protection training.

-Roberts separately apologised after seeking to engage in an improper relationship with a member of his staff.
+Roberts apologised after another incident when he sought to engage in an improper relationship with a member of his staff.
 Roberts reportedly asked a male parliamentary member of staff out to dinner, which the man said had made him feel uncomfortable.

-On 25 May 2021 an independent panel recommended that Roberts should be suspended from parliament for six weeks after it found he breached Parliament's sexual misconduct policy.
+On 25 May 2021 the Independent Expert Panel, after considering the report from the ICGS, recommended that Roberts should be suspended from parliament for six weeks after it found he breached Parliament's sexual misconduct policy.
 He subsequently lost the Conservative whip and had his membership of the Conservative Party suspended.
 His six-week parliamentary suspension was confirmed on 27 May, and subsequently Jacob Rees-Mogg and Keir Starmer both called for his resignation.
 Not long afterwards, the Communities Secretary, Robert Jenrick, called for Roberts to resign his seat.

 After his parliamentary suspension expired, Roberts returned to the Commons in July 2021, amid criticism from both Labour and Conservative sources.
-He was readmitted to the Conservative Party as a member in October 2021, but still sits as an independent.
+He was readmitted to the Conservative Party as a member in October 2021, but was denied membership of the Parliamentary Party and was required to sit as an independent until the end of his term.